How to Grow Phlox Subulata (Creeping Phlox) in Your Garden

 Water creeping phlox in the spring and summer when weekly rainfall averages less than 1 inch.

-Fertilizer provides plants with the nutrients they need to grow and create beautiful flower blossoms.
+Fertilizer gives plants the nutrients they need to grow and create beautiful flower blossoms.

 If growing in containers, fertilize in the spring and again in the summer with a balanced, water-soluble fertilizer or mix in slow-release fertilizer pellets at the time of potting.